CRYPTOCURRENCY 102 – MY PICKS FOR 2018

 In some countries the shadow economy is bigger than the official economy (70 %+).
 It is very high in regions like Africa, but even in first world countries, it’s generally at least 20% of the economy (it tends to be vastly underestimated, because it’s almost impossible to measure).
 Any transaction that doesn’t pay tax is part of this sector, and that can include everything from buying some drugs to getting your car windows washed.

 As with attempts to outlaw “illegal downloading” (remember Napster?) any attempt to stop something on the internet creates a massive increase in it.
 (One of my favourite things about the internet) And whether its cash or cryptocurrencies, there is a massive desire for an anonymous and untaxed payment system.

 OUR PICKS FOR CRYPTOCURRENCIES TO WATCH IN 2017

 After using Steemit for eight months and being paid there in Steem, and also having used Bitcoin a few times, we started to wonder if any of the other currencies apart from Bitcoin have a solid future.
 They are frequently hyped, and their values go up and down like yoyos.
-So they are certainly good for short term trading.
 But do they have long term prospects?

 One theory is that Bitcoin was first, so that like Fakebook, it will remain dominant in it’s own area.
 This could turn out to be true, but we’re inclined to think cryptocurrencies are still very new, Bitcoin is already an old donkey, and there is plenty of room for new innovations.